beginning of content

 What are my options if I do not want a vaginal exam?

-If you do not want a vaginal examination during labour, your healthcare professionals can assess your progress by:
+If you do not want a vaginal examination during labour, your healthcare professionals can assess your progress in other ways by:

 Some studies suggest a link between having multiple vaginal examinations during labour and a higher risk of infection for your baby.

-It’s important to tell your care providers what’s right for you and to work in partnership with them.
+It's important to tell your care providers what's acceptable to you, and what support you need so that decisions can be made in partnership with you.

-What are the risks and benefits of having a vaginal examination?
+What are the benefits and risks of having a vaginal examination?

 Speak with your maternity care provider about what is right for you.
-It’s important you understand why they recommend a vaginal examination and have the opportunity to give your informed consent.
+It's important you understand why they recommend a vaginal examination and possible other options.
+You should have the opportunity to give or refuse informed consent.

 Who can I speak to if I'm not satisfied with my healthcare?

-If you aren’t satisfied with your healthcare, there are people you can speak to, including:
+If you aren't satisfied with your healthcare, or if you feel your choices, dignity, privacy or consent were not respected, people you can speak to include:

-If you’re unsure about something that happened to you, especially during labour, birth or in an emergency situation, it is a good idea to meet with your doctor or midwife for a debrief of the events.
+If you're unsure about something that has happened to you, especially during labour, birth or in an emergency, it is a good idea to meet with your doctor or midwife to discuss the events.
 This is an opportunity for you to ask questions so that you can better understand what happened.

 Languages other than English